Ekanshh/simple_humanoid_controller/README.md

 # Simple Humanoid Controller

 This project implements a simple (FSM-based) controller for the **JVRC-1 humanoid robot** using the [mc\_rtc](https://jrl-umi3218.github.io/mc_rtc/) framework.
-It performs a predefined sequence of arm and gaze movements for demonstration and testing purposes.

 ---

 ## Overview

-The controller continuously cycles through the following actions:
+The `SimpleHumanoidController` controller continuously cycles through the following actions:

 1. Move the **left hand** to a target pose, then return it to its initial pose.
 2. Move the **right hand** to a target pose, then return it to its initial pose.